 The next year, the Money Man returned, right on time.
 He collected one note from each family, which was 1%.
 Everybody was happy, and after a pleasant lunch, the Money Man sailed away.
+Now the families had 495 between them.

 The following year, the Money Man again returned, right on time.
 He inquired about their welfare, and again collected one note from each family.
 Everybody was still happy, and the Money Man sailed away.
+Now the families had 490 between them.

 The next year, a big storm destroyed much of the farmer's crops, so he didn't receive as much money from the other families.
 The builder had to repair their homes so he ended up with more of the money.
 The Money Man arrived on his boat, right on time, and collected his interest, one note from each family.
-However, he explained that because of the tropical storm, money was in short supply all around, and he had to make some repairs on his boat, so the next year the interest would have to be increased to 2%, still not very much.
-The mechanic's daughter began to smell something fishy, but the Money Man sailed away happily.